Gå til sidens indhold

 Breach of a disqualification order

 If a person breaches a disqualification order, the bankruptcy court may, depending on the circumstances, make a new disqualification order against the disqualified person.
-In this connection the disqualification may be extended to a prohibition against participation in any form of commercial activities, including the person’s own sole proprietorship.
+In this connection, the disqualification may be extended to a prohibition against participation in any form of commercial activities, including the person’s own sole proprietorship.

-A breach of the disqualification order may also mean that the person concerned will be personally liable for the company’s obligations if it becomes insolvent.
+Breach of the disqualification order may also mean that the person concerned will be personally liable for the company’s obligations if it becomes insolvent.

-Moreover, breach of the disqualification order may be punishable by a fine or imprisonment for up to six months in accordance with section 131 of the Danish Criminal Code.
+Moreover, breach of the disqualification order may be punishable by a fine or imprisonment for up to six months in accordance with Section 131 of the Danish Criminal Code.

 Who can initiate disqualification proceedings?